 The nature of the NJPS questions for the child respondents allows a detailed examination into the effect of certain geographic and demographic factors, including region, geographic mobility, and the Jewishness of a respondent's neighborhood.
 Of these three variables, only geographic mobility performed as hypothesized, but the role of all three in determining years of formal education is minor compared to other covariates.
 As in the adult analysis, the region variable has an ambiguous effect on the duration of different forms of Jewish training.
 The hypothesis regarding the importance of being born in regions of traditional concentrations of Jewish communities and institutions is not supported by the regression results, with the notable exception of the day school model.
 Positive betas in the models for part-time (.00) and Sunday school (.23) models closely resemble the unexpected pattern of the region variable in the adult analysis.
-As noted, region has the hypothesized negative effect only in the case of determining years of day school attendance, a result which makes logical sense since these institutions require the greater resources, a larger immediate Jewish community to support them than the less intensive forms of education, and are more likely to be Orthodox.
-And Orthodox Jews are obligated to live within walking distance of a synagogue since they may not ride on Saturday.
+As noted, region has the hypothesized negative effect only in the case of determining years of day school attendance, a result which makes sense since these institutions require a larger immediate Jewish community and greater resources to support them than the less intensive forms of education.
+These institutions are often Orthodox, since their members may not ride on Saturday, and therefore are obligated to live within walking distance of a synagogue.